ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 * Export the current working state in Adminstrator Settings/ Organization/ Export
 * Install the new version in a seperate virtual python environment so you can easy revert

-## Common connection issues with TLS
+## Common connection issues with TLS and TroubleShooting

 ```
 fn-outbound-email: